Real-Time Vehicular Wireless System-Level Simulation: FER lookup table generation

 where $\Delta t=T_\text{c}$ denotes the tap delay spacing, $|\alpha_\text{exp}[n]|^2$ the power of tap $n$ and $\tau_0$ the delay parameter, respectively.
 The delay of the tap $n$ is $\tau_n=n\Delta t$, for $n \in \left\lbrace 1,.., N_\text{taps}\right\rbrace $, with $ N_\text{taps}=\lceil \frac{\tau_\text{max}}{T_\text{c}}\rceil$.
 In Appendix \ref{app:RMSDs} the calculation of the RMS delay spread for an exponential PDP with a given maximum delay $\tau_\text{max}$ is shown.

 To obtain a normalized PDP we use

 where $P_\text{total}$ is the sum power of all taps

 The channel is described by $ N_{\text{taps}}$ delay taps, where each of the taps consists of $L'$ MPCs exhibiting the same delay.
-Every MPC arrives at the receive antenna from a different angle $\beta_{i}$ with a specific attenuation and delay.
+Every MPC arrives at the receive antenna from a different angle $\beta_{i}$ with a specific attenuation and delay, as is shown in Figure~\ref{fig:AoA}.
 We assume a random uniformly distributed starting phase ($\phi_i \underset{\text{i.i.d}}{\sim} U(0,2\pi)$) for each MPCs.
 The channel impulse response